 The test plan should include for each test:

-Each sub-system and all components of each sub-system should be tested using the various test procedures and data to ensure that each component is working as it is intended.
+Each sub-system and all their components should be tested using various test procedures and data to ensure that each component is working as it is intended.

 The testing must include the users of the system to identify errors as well as get the feedback.